attack68/rateslib/docs/source/x_mutability.rst

 ******************

-General guidance in *rateslib* is to create objects and not attempt to mutate them directly, by directly overwriting their attributes or updating the
+General guidance in *rateslib* is to create objects and not attempt to mutate them directly, by directly overwriting or creating class attributes.

 Certain objects are defined as *mutable by updates* and have dedicated methods to allow the types of mutations typical.